MadeByChris/TierFortress/README.md

 This Project Demonstrates:
 * Designing and Implementing a relational SQL satabase
-* Performing asynchronous AJAX calls and database queries
+* Performing AJAX calls and database queries
 * Implementing SteamAuthentication API to persist user data
 * Styling and formatting for mobile, tablet, and PC friendliness
 * Responsive design